What kind of bug is THAT?Missy Henriksen

 and house walls.

-large areas, leaving holes and they are especially attracted to
+eating large areas, leaving holes and they are especially attracted

-“rollie-pollies,” named for their habit of rolling into a ball when
+as “rollie-pollies,” named for their habit of rolling into a ball

-disturbed.
-They are easily recognized by their back, which is made
+when disturbed.
+They are easily recognized by their back, which is

 night.
 They live in moist locations and are usually found under